How much does it cost to get a patent?

 General Patent Cost Estimating

 The cost of patent application writing is determined by the invention.
 Patent application writing costs has these three influencers: firstly, the kind of application (utility or design), secondly, the complexity of the invention, and thirdly, the countries where protection is sought.
-A good general estimate for patent application writing $2000 for a design patent and $3000 for a utility patent.
+A good general estimate for complete patent application writing and drawing is $1500 for a design patent, and $3000 for a utility patent.
 Estimates increase for complexity and written language translations.

 Patent office filing fees vary depending on these three issues: firstly, the kind (utility/design) of application, secondly, the international filing choices, and thirdly, the inventor/applicant entity status.

 Patent application prosecution costs vary depending on the activities needed to properly and completely respond to an office action.
 It is best to estimate two or three patent prosecution professional fee events for responding to office actions.
 Prosecution fee costs vary, but, it is best to estimate $1k for each.